 - Advanced kidney disorders

-- Iron deficiency is the most common cause of anaemia globally.
+- Iron deficiency is the most common cause of anemia globally.

-- Women in the childbearing years are particularly susceptible to iron-deficiency anaemia.
+- Women in the childbearing years are particularly susceptible to iron-deficiency anemia.
 It is because of the blood loss from menstruation and the increased blood supply demands during pregnancy.

-- Older adults have a greater risk of developing anaemia because of poor diet and other medical conditions.
+- Older adults have a greater risk of developing anemia because of poor diet and other medical conditions.

 Categorization of Anaemia:

-There are more than 400 types of anaemia.
+There are more than 400 types of anemia.
 To simplify they are divided according to the main reason for low iron.